Orthodontics

 This condition can interfere with daily activities such as eating, speaking, and even yawning.
 The discomfort often becomes more noticeable when consuming harder foods that require significant jaw movement.

 When bite misalignment contributes to these symptoms, orthodontic evaluation becomes important.
-Many patients researching treatment ask Can Braces Fix TMJ when chewing problems appear to be linked to the way their teeth meet.
+Many patients researching treatment ask if braces can fix TMJ when chewing problems appear to be linked to the way their teeth meet.

 Braces can gradually shift teeth into proper positions, allowing the upper and lower jaws to function more harmoniously.
 As the bite improves, the stress on the temporomandibular joints may decrease, potentially improving comfort during chewing and jaw movement.